 Although the basic construction methods are different, my approach to the crafts of timber framing and log building is intertwined with the long-held belief in traditional, handcrafted, wood-to-wood timber joinery.
 I have incorporated many facets of traditional timber framing in my log building philosophy.
 The log building system and dovetail corner notching that I use were chosen not only for their aesthetic characteristics, but more so for the fact that this design and joinery method has been historically proven to be a structural success.There are many ways to “modernize” the crafts of timber framing and log construction, but my belief is to stay close to the building patterns of America’s pioneering past, and use these historical structures as my inspiration.

-I will be working with a very traditional log building system which incorporates your choice of wall log thickness, either 6”x12” or 8”x12” rectangular timbers that historically were hewn to shape with the broadax, and today are sawn to final dimension on a bandmill.
-This log profile produces an even, symetrical horizontal chink-gap between log courses.
-I will also be offering, for those interested in a more authentic, traditional look, a log profile where the log is flattened on only two sides, and the chink joint follows the natural contour of each log.
+I work with a log building system which allows a wall thickness of 8" and incorporates 8" x 12" wall logs of two different profiles: 1) rectangular timbers that result in an even, symmetrical horizontal chink-gap between log courses, and, 2) for those interested in a more authentic/traditional look, a log profile where the log is flattened on only two sides, and the chink joint follows the natural contour of each log.
 Most log structures are defined by the distinct and prominent style of corner notching they display, and the “Appalachian” dovetail is the log corner profile that is used in conjunction with these massive wall-logs.
 The materials, specifications, and corner notching details featured in this log wall system, combined with the preventive measures I’ve taken in addressing potential air and water infiltration are explained in much more detail further along.

-I prefer to use only full-length eastern white pine logs (with no mid-wall splices) in the construction of the cabins that I build.
-Partnered along with material handling issues and my local mills saw-length capacity, these factors will dictate the size of the log structures.
-Eastern white pine is available in my local in lengths up to 24’, while 30’ long logs can be obtained a further distance away.
-Ideally, a log structure using full-length logs with exterior dimensions of 30’ x 30’ is as large as I prefer to build.
+I prefer to use only full-length eastern white pine logs (with no mid-wall splices) in the structures that I build.
+Partnered along with material handling issues and my local mills saw-length capacity, these factors will dictate the size of the log cabins.
+Eastern white pine is available in my local in lengths up to 24’, while 36’ long logs can be obtained a further distance away.
+Ideally, a log structure using full-length logs with exterior dimensions of 36’ x 36’ is as large as I prefer to build.
 Larger structures can be built, but this would require the employment of “scarf” (splice) joints.
-This scarf joinery, to create a seamless, aesthetically pleasing longer timber from two shorter ones, is quite time consuming to layout and fabricate, while still achieving the tight joinery tolerances that I expect of myself.
+This scarf joinery, to create a seamless, aesthetically pleasing longer timber from two shorter ones, is quite time consuming to layout and fabricate, while still achieving the tight joinery tolerances that I expect of myself ( I do not believe in nor employ simple butt/end-joints in wall logs).
 There would be many of these scarf joints in the wall system of a larger structure.
 But we can certainly discuss this option if a larger structure is in your plans.

 Each dovetailed corner notch, and all wooden joinery is laid out and handcrafted with the traditional hand-tools of the past (squares, chalk-line, wooden mallet, framing chisels, hand saws, etc).
 The handcrafting of your log cabin demands great care, time, and patience, and coupled with the fact that I work alone, it does take me longer to complete a project than others who use a more mechanized approach.
 As a famous log builder once said, “Mistakes in wood are damn permanent, so take your time and do it right”, and I work under the guidance of that quote.